MicrosoftDocs/microsoftgraph-docs-powershell/microsoftgraph/graph-powershell-1.0/Microsoft.Graph.Teams/New-MgUserChatMessage.md

 # New-MgUserChatMessage

 ## SYNOPSIS
-Send a new chatMessage in the specified channel or a chat.
+Send a new chatMessage in the specified chat.

-> [!NOTE]
-> To view the beta release of this cmdlet, view [New-MgBetaBetaUserChatMessage](/powershell/module/Microsoft.Graph.Beta.Teams/New-MgBetaUserChatMessage?view=graph-powershell-beta)
+This API can't create a new chat; you must use the list chats method to retrieve the ID of an existing chat before you can create a chat message.

 ## SYNTAX